Finland: pioneer in gender equality

 Finland was the first country to grant full political rights to women in 1906.
 For more than 100 years women have had active roles in working life and decision-making.

-Our growth to the top of all financial, social and ecological ratings is based on equality.
+Our rise to the top of all financial, social and ecological ratings is based on equality.

-The entire talent of our small country – not only 50% of it – was fully utilized and we were the first country in the world to do this.
+The entire talent of our small nation — not only 50% of it — was fully utilised and we were the first country in the world to do this.

 Finland is a world leader in creating an equal society for women.
-We continue this work and also broaden our focus to other marginalized groups.
+We are continuing this work and are also broadening our focus to other marginalised groups.
 We hope to lead by example by explaining our journey and showing our results.

 Today we are proud to report:

-- 39% of state-owned company boards & 23% of listed company boards are comprised of women
+- 39% of state-owned company boards and 23% of listed company boards are composed of women

-- In the Finnish Foreign Service women make up about 45% of Ambassadors and over 50% of the 560 diplomats
+- In the Finnish Foreign Service about 45% of ambassadors are women and over 50% of the 560 diplomats are women

 We have received these accolades: